m4r35n357/ODE-Playground/README.md

 Rather than estimating local error using the usual Taylor Series method, I have provided a clean numerical simulation (CNS) shell script, that makes it easy to run a "better" simulation alongside.
 The differences can be plotted for easy visual comparison.

-## Scanning for chaos the simple way

-There have been significant recent developments in automated testing for chaos, in particular from Gottwald & Melbourne http://www.maths.usyd.edu.au/u/gottwald/preprints/testforchaos_MPI.pdf and Wernecke, https://arxiv.org/abs/1605.05616.

-These tend to be fairly involved techniques using various transforms and statistical methods against ensembles of nearby trajectories.
-The method presented here is a very basic and literal approach based on deviations from a nominal trajectory, using a technique very similar to what is already used in the **Clean Numerical Simulation** shell script described below.

-It was motivated by the first part of the Wernecke paper, but does not attempt the full method, nor use any statistical tools such as ensemble average, or correlation.
-It should be seen as a solution fingerprinting tool for identifying regions of interest rather than a strict '0-1' test, which considering the fractal nature of the results (amongst other factors), is probably an unattainable objective.
-As well as distinguishing between limit cycles and chaos, the method used here also identifies unbounded and converged solutions.

 ## Function Analysis (Python)

 Partly to verify my own implementation of the Taylor recurrence rules, I have added a demonstration of using series arithmetic to implement Newton's method along the lines of the Matlab implementation described here http://www.neidinger.net/SIAMRev74362.pdf.